robinkarim/Production-Book/docs/ini/ini-console-user-guide.rst

 ﻿CIRRENT™ Console for INI
 =========================

 The CIRRENT™ Console for INI is a central dashboard that helps you analyze how your fleet performs in aggregate, troubleshoot issues across your fleet, and to examine the performance and behavior of individual devices.
+You can read more about the CIRRENT™ Console itself and how to manage it here.

-You can read more about the CIRRENT™ Console here.
 To use the CIRRENT™ Console for INI you need:

 * An active account on the CIRRENT™ Cloud
 * A device with CIRRENT™ Agent installed on it